saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

   + Create security group
   + Modify the routing
 - Launch a public EC2 instance to host the TeamCity (using docker image) and connect to RDS PostgreSQL
-- Create a single agent and a pipeline to make sure everything works
-  + Create an agent and run a build!

 Let's get started!!